1. The Freedom Trail

-Almost everyone can remember growing up hearing stories of the infamous New England case of the late 1800s in which Lizzie Borden was acquitted of the gruesome murders of both her mother and father.
+Almost everyone can remember growing up hearing stories of the infamous New England murder case of the late 1800's in which Lizzie Borden was acquitted of the gruesome murders of both her mother and father.

 Who remembers the rhyme?
-"Lizzie Borden took an ax and gave her mother forty wacks.
+"Lizzie Borden took an ax and gave her mother forty whacks.
 When she saw what she had done, she gave her father forty one."